marcomoroni/mxt-website-mirror/src/content/case-studies/stonehenge.md

     generational opportunity to remove much of the traffic from this iconic landscape and restore Stonehenge to something like its original setting.
   - gallery:
+      caption: |
+        Significant infrastructural interventions within a UNESCO world heritage site produce a complex communication challenge.
+With the responsibility of informing and assuring various stakeholders about the impact of the proposed tunnel, National Highways felt a method beyond traditional presentations and illustrations was needed.
+      images:
         - src: /images/HighresScreenshot00003.png
           alt: Stonenge in the digital environment.
-        caption: ...
         - src: /images/Lord Parkinson VR Pod.jpeg
           alt: An entrance of the new A303 tunnel.
-        caption: ...
+        - src: /images/HighresScreenshot00009.png
+          alt: An entrance of the new A303 tunnel.
         - src: /images/HighresScreenshot00007.png
           alt: Cars on the current A303 interecting a walking path.
-        caption: ...
   - |
     Significant infrastructural interventions within a UNESCO world heritage site produce a complex communication challenge.
 With the responsibility of informing and assuring various